Sign up for my newsletter for research & practice updates

 • Sexual dysfunction

 Do you prescribe bio-identical hormones?
+YES

-Yes, but it's important to understand the terminology:
+Yes, but understand the terminology:

-• Custom-compounded hormones are rarely necessary and:
+• Custom-compounded hormones rarely necessary and:

-• Are not covered by insurance
+• Not covered by insurance

-• Have less regulatory oversight
+• Less regulatory oversight

-• Are typically more expensive
+• Typically more expensive

 Are there non-hormonal treatment options?
+YES

 • Lifestyle modifications: